OverviewEggjenibba 1338 m.

 Eggjenibba is located close to Byrkjelo, a small town located along the E39 Highway in Sogn og Fjordane county, central Norway.
 It's a charming pyramidal peak, surrounded by beautiful mountain lakes and green valleys.
-A fine route is running on its NNW ridge, nothing more than a very pleasant scrambling Class 2 - Class 3 without using the fixed ropes - but involving an interesting climb with spectacular views all around.
+A fine route is running on its NNW ridge, nothing more than a very pleasant scrambling Class 2 - or Class 3 without using the fixed ropes - but involving an interesting climb with spectacular views all around.
 Well visible from Byrkjelo, Eggjenibba really seems much more difficult to climb than it is, when you’re looking to its North side from the town.
-The only short sections needing an easy climb are equipped with iron chains.
-Notwithstanding the low difficulty, the mountain’s crossing rising along the North-North-West ridge and descending on the South side – a very popular route amongst Norwegian mountaineers – gives a very satisfactory experience and a gratifying sensation of seclusion in spite of its quite closeness to the town; a very pleasant, soft and interesting introduction to the ineffable wilderness of Norwegians greatest mountains!
+The only short sections needing an easy climb are equipped with iron chains and fixed ropes and chains between 960 m and 1080 m elevation.
+Notwithstanding the low difficulty, the mountain’s crossing rising along the North-North-West ridge and descending on the South side towards Lake Heggheimsvatnet and Øvredalen valley is quite a worthwhile adventure.
+It's a very popular route amongst Norwegian mountaineers giving a satisfactory experience and a gratifying sensation of seclusion in spite of its closeness to the town; a very pleasant, soft and advisable introduction to the ineffable wilderness of Norwegian greatest mountains!

 Getting ThereShortest approach is from Byrkjelo, following the highway E39 towards Skei along the Vatedalen.
 Pass the Bergheim Lake and reach the little village of Egge, between Byrkjelo and Skei.
 Here you must leave the main road and look for an unsurfaced toll-road towards "Øvredalen" (signposts), not very obvious.
 Take the road and follow it, entering the Øvredalen Valley for about 3,5 km.
 Parking on the left, just near the T-Trail starting towards Eggjenibba.